Roony0708/Facial_Emotion_Recognition_DL/README.md

 ---

 1️⃣ Importing Required Libraries

+a.
 The first step involves importing necessary Python libraries:

+b.
 TensorFlow & Keras: Used for building and training the deep learning model.

+c.
 OpenCV: Helps in real-time face detection.

+d.
 Matplotlib & Seaborn: Used for visualizing data and model performance.

+e.
 Sklearn: Provides functions for data preprocessing, evaluation, and splitting datasets.

 2️⃣ Loading and Preprocessing the Dataset

+a.
 The dataset consists of facial images labeled with different emotions.

+b.
 Images are converted to grayscale to reduce complexity.

+c.
 They are resized to a fixed dimension (e.g., 48x48 pixels) for uniformity.

+d.
 Data augmentation techniques (rotation, flipping, zooming) are applied to increase dataset size and model generalization.

 3️⃣ Splitting Data into Training and Testing Sets

+a.
 The dataset is divided into training and testing sets (e.g., 80% train, 20% test).
+b.
 Labels are one-hot encoded so that the model can classify emotions correctly.

 4️⃣ Building the Deep Learning Model

  A Convolutional Neural Network (CNN) is used to extract features from facial images.
  The architecture consists of:

+ a.
 Convolutional Layers: Detects facial features like eyes, mouth, and expressions.

+ b.
 MaxPooling Layers: Reduces spatial dimensions while retaining important features.

+ c.
 Fully Connected Layers: Helps in final classification.

+ d.
 Activation functions like ReLU and Softmax are used for non-linearity and classification.

+ e.
 Batch Normalization and Dropout are added to prevent overfitting.

 5️⃣ Training the Model
 The model is compiled using:
+a.
 Loss Function: Categorical Crossentropy (as it’s a multi-class classification problem).
+b.
 Optimizer: Adam (efficient learning rate adaptation).
+c.
 Metrics: Accuracy to track model performance.
+d.
 Training is performed using the dataset, with validation on test data.
+e.
 The model’s accuracy and loss curves are plotted to analyze learning behavior.

 6️⃣ Model Evaluation
 The model is tested on unseen images to check accuracy.